I would like an app where the main interface is extremely minimal: in big font, it tells me what I should do.

 You can imagine yourself in two possible modes, “CEO” and “worker”.
 Most time is spent in worker mode, doing things you decided in CEO mode.
 (You might switch fluidly between the two modes, but ideally not too much.)
 To facilitate this, we use software: CEO me enters a list of tasks (and priorities and deadlines) into some app, and worker me repeatedly does whatever the app says.
 The app is my boss, but since I program it, I’m my own boss.

 Absorbing the functionality of both todo lists and calendars gives additional advantages.
 Fundamentally, this is because both are tracking ways you should spend time.
 Here are some examples:

 - When I add an event, it can tell me what the marginal time would’ve been used for.
 Is that acquaintance’s birthday party really better than an hour of running or playing music?
 This is especially useful for people who tend to over-schedule themselves.

 - There’s less cognitive overhead if only using a single mechanism to decide what to do.
 When I have todo list only for unstructured time, it’s hard to make a habit of following it.
 If that list is also your calendar, you might find it easier to stick to.

 - It’s easy to see overviews of your time spent, if it’s all in one place.
 So time-tracking comes nearly for free.

 Idealized interface details

 Here’s an idealized version of the app I imagine, at a high level.
-I think it’s quite hard to implement well, but there is a large spectrum of simpler versions.
+I think it’s quite hard to implement well (Update: 5 years later, I think this is highly doable), but there is a large spectrum of simpler versions.

 You can add and edit tasks, in natural language, like: